July 11, 2022

 Diseases Bats May Carry

-Bats they do have the potential to carry diseases such as rabies and histoplasmosis, which can affect humans and animals.
+Bats do have the potential to carry diseases such as rabies and histoplasmosis, which can affect humans and animals.
 They may also transmit distemper and mange to household pets.

 - Rabies is a disease caused by a virus that attacks the central nervous system, and is found in the saliva of infected animals.
 Rabies is fatal if left untreated.